-Read all of this leaflet carefully before you start using this medicine.

-- Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you.
+- Read all of this leaflet carefully before you start using this medicine. - Keep this leaflet.
+You may need to read it again. - If you have any further questions, ask your doctor or pharmacist.
+This medicine has been prescribed for you.
 Do not pass it on to others.
-It may harm them, even if their symptoms are the same as yours. - If any of the side effects get serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or pharmacist. - The name of this medicine is Betnovate-C Cream but it will be referred to as Betnovate-C throughout the remainder of this leaflet.
+It may harm them, even if their symptoms are the same as yours. - If any of the side effects get serious, or if you notice any side effects - not listed in this leaflet, please tell your doctor or pharmacist.